sosuisen/git-documentdb/docs-api/git-documentdb.collection.collection.md

 [ICollection](./git-documentdb.icollection.md)

-A child collection of this collection.
+A child collection of this collection

 ## Remarks

-- Notice that this function just read existing directory.
+- Notice that this function just read an existing directory.
 It does not make a new sub-directory.